 We left Oceanport on October 14, with overcast skies and calm winds, headed for an anchorage in Tom’s River, passing lots of familiar spots along the way.
-Rob’s Aunt Ann and Uncle Bob Thoma were visiting their kids in New Jersey, and they were able to watch our entry to the Point Pleasant Canal from cousin John and Grace’s balcony overlooking the water!
+Rob’s Aunt Ann and Uncle Bob Thoma (Carol and Mary Alice’s Mom and Dad) were visiting their kids in New Jersey, and they were able to watch our entry to the Point Pleasant Canal from cousin John and Grace’s balcony overlooking the water!

 From Oceanport to Tom’s River

-Our next stop was Atlantic City’s Farley Marina.
+Our next stop was Farley’s Marina in Atlantic City.

-We were pleased to see some improvements in Atlantic City from our last visit.
-Ocean Casino has taken over the Revel Casino, and Hard Rock Casino has taken over the old Taj Mahal.
-Ocean Casino is literally the only casino in Atlantic City that has capitalized on their oceanfront property.
+We were pleased to see some improvements in Atlantic City since our last visit.
+Ocean Casino has taken over the shuttered Revel Casino, and Hard Rock Casino has taken over the old Taj Mahal.
+Ocean Casino is literally the only casino in Atlantic City that has capitalized on their oceanfront property location and views.